Aerosol Delivery Devices

 1970s Monaghan 670

-The Monaghan 670 was an ultrasonic nebulizer.
+The Monaghan 670 ultrasonic nebulizer is shown.

 Image from Jim Ciolek